Rashijain2709/artha-job-board/README.md

 ## 📝 Notes
 - 🔒 `.env` files are gitignored for security.
 - ⚙️ Update `MONGO_URI`, `REDIS_HOST`, and `REDIS_PORT` as needed for your environment.
 - 🐳 For production, consider Dockerizing MongoDB, Redis, and the app.
+See the architecture documentation for more details on deployment.

 ---